agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 sd: 1.00

-**Definition**: For a std normal mean=0; and sd=1; There will always be an error in the final value.
+**Definition**: For a std normal mean=0; and sd=1; There will always be some error in the values of mean and sd of the sampling distribution.
 To understand how much error still allows the distribution to be called normal, it seems to be worthwhile to have a look at the Zratio which is expected to be std.normal if the sampling distribution is normally distributed (which is the case here).

-Just looking at the t-ratio we see that it is not std normal as is the Z-ratio.
+Looking at the t-ratio we see that it is not as std-normal as the Z-ratio.

 **Checklist**: yes; true; none; not-chapter;
-*example-matching-definition*; *time*; (I misread the claim and spent 53 mins pondering my ass off)
+*example-matching-subject*; *time*; **Pattern**: no-idea;

+---

 > The fewer the (degrees of freedom)[1], the greater is (the extra
 > variability)[2], due to (estimating the standard deviation)[3].